Select Page

 Note: In the case of NGOs and LLP companies the trademark has to be applied for registration in the name of the concerned business or a company.

-Any person, pretending to be the proprietor of a trademark used or intended to be applied by him, may apply in writing in a prescribed manner for registration.
-The application must include the trademark, the goods or services, the name and address of the candidate with power of attorney, the time of use of the mark.
+Any person, pretending to be the proprietor of a tm used or intended to be applied by him, may apply in writing in a prescribed manner for registration.
+The application must include the tm, the goods or services, the name and address of the candidate with power of attorney, and the time of use of the mark.
 The application must be in English or Hindi.
 It must be registered at the appropriate office.

 Consultation